 How do you evaluate the features of different ecommerce platforms?

 The best way to evaluate different programs and features is a side-by-side comparison.
 Some platforms might use buzzwords to describe their tools and features, but it's important to clear away any confusion for a fair comparison.

 Start by evaluating the easiest ecommerce platforms that include everything you need to build an online store.
 Request a free demo of these platforms before you commit to them financially.
 As you explore each system, evaluate its user interface and usability.
 Make sure your employees and customers can easily navigate the system.

-Once you’ve got an idea of how the platform works, find out how easy it is to integrate other tools.
-Examples are your credit card processing plug-in or your current inventory management system.
-Finally, look closely at the program’s value.
-This is an investment, but you have to be confident you’ll earn a return on investment (ROI) as quickly as possible.
+Once you've got an idea of how the platform works, find out how easy it is to integrate other tools.
+Examples are your payment gateway or your current inventory management system.
+Finally, look closely at the program's value.
+This is an investment, but you have to be confident you'll earn a return on investment (ROI) as quickly as possible.

-Who in your business should be involved to ensure you acquire the right mix of ecommerce platform features?
+Who in your business should be involved to ensure you acquire the right mix of ecommerce website features?